What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Artistic Junk Journal

 An artistic junk journal is a perfect way to showcase your creativity and artistic skills.
 It can include drawings, paintings, collages, and other forms of art.
-You can also use different types of art supplies like watercolors, markers, and pens to create a unique and personalized look.
+You can also use various types of art supplies, such as watercolors, markers, and pens, to create a unique and personalized look.
 Some ideas for artistic junk journal themes include:

 • Sketchbook Journal